-Concert seasons at outdoor venues across Utah will soon come to an end as the summer winds down and the music shifts indoors.
+Concert seasons at outdoor venues across Utah are coming to an end as the summer winds down and the music shifts indoors.

 Here’s a breakdown, by venue, of big shows to watch out for this fall and winter.